New World DiamondsUSD 999

 The negatives are the lack of buying support and access to independent advice, strict return policies for custom jewelry, unjustified higher prices (unlike James Allen), and low-quality pre-set jewelry.
 We also don’t like that they have a considerable amount of diamonds graded by less well-regarded institutes, but IGI grades most larger diamonds.

 Lastly, we have found minor issues such as dead links on their site, a few too many spelling errors, and a somewhat unstructured website.
 We have also not been able to locate their physical address.
-Of course, we can all make typos (there’s probably some in this New World Diamonds review, too), and dead links don’t impact the quality of the diamond you’re buying.
+Of course, we can all make typos (there are probably some in this New World Diamonds review, too), and dead links don’t impact the quality of the diamond you’re buying.
 But, it does leave the impression of a seller that’s not 100% focused.

-All that said, New World Diamonds do have a lot of happy customers, and we don’t advise against shopping with them.
+All that said, New World Diamonds does have a lot of happy customers, and we don’t advise against shopping with them.
 Particularly if you’re looking for fancy-colored diamonds, you should give New World Diamonds a shot and check out their impressive inventory and reasonable prices.
 Just stay clear of their pre-set jewelry and insist on removing the 20% restocking fee if you purchase custom jewelry.

 Should you not be successful, we recommend that you consider any of our top-rated places to buy lab-grown jewelry.